-Office Building Vacancy Comparisons
+Office Building Comparisons

-In a slowed economy, newer buildings may fill up at the expense of older buildings.
+Newer office buildings may fill up at the expense of older office buildings.
 Since new buildings cost more to build than the older ones, rents may be higher.
 The actual dollars-per-square-foot costs must be compared, along with other benefits that the tenant may receive, before a final decision is made by the tenant on staying or moving.